brandur/sorg/content/drafts/denim.md

 ideas in one place, so I've taken a short break from my usual content to put this one together.

+## What is raw denim? (#raw)

+> These mean the same thing.
+The denim was not factory washed, and sometimes not singed which leaves the denim looking "hairy".
+The dye is generally dark and even, so that you can fade them yourself.
+The jeans probably contain some amount of starch that will rinse off in the wash and soften over time.
+This is to keep it rigid so that creases set in and make cool fades.

+> Sanforized jeans (most jeans) will not shrink a crazy amount in the wash.
+They'll lose maybe 1" or 1.5" in the waist and inseam.

+Many modern jeans also contain plastics.

 ## An overly brief history (#history)

 Jacob W. Davis invented the precursor to blue jeans that we